Workshop

 Something you should do in RStudio.
 It will often be typing a command or using the menus but might also be creating folders, locating or moving files.

 Something you should do in your browser on the internet.
-It may be searching for information, going to the VLE or downloading a file.
+It may be searching for information, going to the VLE or a file.

 A question for you to think about and answer.
 Record your answers in your script for future reference.